Communicating with Clarity and Compassion Online Course:

 Appropriate for wide range of professionals and peer helpers.

-The goal of this course is to build practical skills for effective and efficient communication about decision-making.
-Skills include using Ask-Tell-Ask for giving information and advice, teach-back for shared understanding, and the BRAIN worksheet to support informed decision-making.
+The goal of this course is to build practical skills for effective and efficient communication about decision-making in a compassionate way.
+Skills include using Ask-Tell-Ask for giving information and advice, teach-back for shared understanding, and the BRAIN worksheet to support informed decision making.

 Learners will work through three online modules at their own pace, each accompanied by a quiz and an assignment that is reviewed by an instructor.
+Assignments are scenario-based and include a skills demonstration.
 Modules include video and audio demonstrations, interactive text-based content, group forum participation, handouts, supplementary resources, and practice activities.
-The course takes approximately 1.5-3 hours, but learners can work at their own pace and will have access to the course for 2 months.
+The course takes approximately 1.5-3 hours, but learners can work at their own pace and will have access to the course for 4 weeks.

 This course is run in groups of 6-24.
 Contact us for more information about how to arrange for your group to take this course.